 - July 1, 2019 – April 30, 2020 – First term of the new STR licenses

-- July 2019 – Official complaint process to be developed and disseminated by Town Staff
+- August 2019 – Official complaint process to be developed and communicated by Town Staff

 Key Changes Brought About By the New Short Term Rental Ordinance